Beginner’s Guide to App Localization on Google Play

 Google Play allows you to add translations of your app’s store listing page to provide a localized experience for your users around the world.
 If a user’s language preference matches the store listing languages you have enabled, the user will see the localized version of the store listing and any localized creative assets you have added.

-Here are some more things you should keep in mind when localizing your app page for Google Play:
+Here are some more things to keep in mind when localizing your app page for Google Play:

 • You can set one primary locale as the default.
 By doing so, you specify the default locale users will see when browsing the store in a locale your app is not localized for.
 When you first upload an app, this default locale is automatically set to English (en-US).

 • Users can choose to view an auto-translated version of your store listing.
-If you don’t provide translations for your metadata, users can click the “translate” button in the top right-hand corner of the page for an automated translation.
-While the Google Translate algorithm is constantly improving, it can still lead to incorrect or undesirable outcomes and is not available for Armenian, Rhaeto-romance, Tagalog, and Zulu.
+If you don’t offer metadata translations, users can use the “translate” button for automated translation.
+However, Google Translate, while improving, may yield incorrect results and doesn’t support Armenian, Rhaeto-romance, Tagalog, and Zulu.

-Google has provided a great Localization Checklist that you can use to make sure your app is ready to be launched in other countries and reach new audiences.
+Google has provided a great Localization Checklist to help launch your app in other countries and reach new audiences.

 Advanced App Store Optimization Book